Search

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.

 This example shows the most basic usage of the module.
-It creates a new virtual network with subnets.
+It creates a new virtual network with subnets using traditional static addressing.

 module "avm-res-network-virtualnetwork" {